Rick-Kirkham/Office-Add-in-Microsoft-Graph-ASPNET/README.md

-# Get Excel workbooks using Microsoft Graph and MSAL in an Office Add-in
+# Get names of Excel workbooks using Microsoft Graph and MSAL in an Office Add-in

-Learn how to build a Microsoft Office Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into a range on an Excel worksheet using Office.js.
+Learn how to build a Microsoft Office Add-in that connects to Microsoft Graph, finds the first three workbooks stored in OneDrive for Business, fetches their filenames, and inserts the names into an Office document using Office.js.

 # Introduction